stock2shop/connector/architecture.md

 DAL stands for "Data Access Layer".
 The purpose of this directory is to separate logic related to different systems.

+The `channel` directory contains the interfaces which describe our system and must not be modified.

 ### /www/v1/stock2shop/dal/channels